-If an audio file is available in multiple formats in the project, Construct uses the following order of preference to pick which to play at runtime.
+Projects only need to use WebM Opus files to support all platforms.
+However in some cases, especially with older projects, audio files may be available in multiple formats in the project.
+In that case Construct uses the following order of preference to pick which to play at runtime.
 The first format in the list that has built-in support is used.
 If none of the available formats has built-in support, and there is a WebM Opus file available, then Construct falls back to the software decoder last of all.

 - WebM Opus